College of Arts and Sciences Administrated Programs

 CAS 5940.
 Research Project.2-6 Credit Hours.

 2 to 6 hours.
-Prerequisite: Graduate standing, CAS 5003, CAS 5013, and completion of first concentration core class; May be repeated, maximum credit six hours.
-Development of creative or applied research project related to MA in Integrative Studies study focus.
-The final form will vary according to topic and purpose of the project but must include a written component.
-Comprehensive examination over the research project is required.
+Prerequisite: Graduate standing, CAS 5003, CAS 5013, and completion of core class; May be repeated, maximum credit six hours.
+Completion of an applied research project related to MS in Criminal Justice.
+The format of the final deliverable may vary according to topic and purpose of the project but must include a written component.
 (F, Sp, Su)

 CAS 5960.
 Directed Readings.1-3 Credit Hours.